enadzan/massivejobs/README.md

 {
     /// <summary>
     /// This is a "job" class.
-    /// It will be instantiated every time a message is received (so make it lightweight).
+    /// It will be instantiated every time a message is received and Perform will be called.
-    /// The class must have one method called Perform with either one of these signatures:
-    ///
-    /// void Perform(TJobArg arg)
-    /// Task Perform(TJobArg arg, CancellationToken cancellationToken)
-    ///
-    /// We are not using aysnc calls so we will use the first option.
     /// </summary>
-    public class MessageReceiver
+    public class MessageReceiver: Job<MessageReceiver, string>
     {
-        public void Perform(string message)
+        public override void Perform(string message, CancellationToken cancellationToken) {
-        {
             Console.WriteLine("Message Received: " + message);
         }